Recent human evolution: Early Modern Period to present

 Geneticist Steve Jones told the BBC that during the sixteenth century, only a third of English babies survived until the age of 21, compared to 99% in the twenty-first century.
 Medical advances, especially those made in the twentieth century, made this change possible.
 Yet while people from the developed world today are living longer and healthier lives, many are choosing to have just a few or no children at all, meaning evolutionary forces continue to act on the human gene pool, just in a different way.

-While modern medicine appears to shield humanity from the pressures of natural selection, it does not prevent other evolutionary processes from taking place.
-According to neutral selection theory, natural selection affects only 8% of the human genome, meaning mutations in the remaining parts of the genome can change their frequency by pure chance.
-If natural selective pressures are reduced, then traits that are normally purged are not removed as quickly, which could increase their frequency and speed up evolution.
-There is evidence that the rate of human mutation is rising.
-For humans, the largest source of heritable mutations is sperm; a man accumulates more and more mutations in his sperm as he ages.
+Natural selection affects only 8% of the human genome, meaning mutations in the remaining parts of the genome can change their frequency by pure chance through neutral selection.
+If natural selective pressures are reduced, then more mutations survive, which could increase their frequency and the rate of evolution.
+For humans, a large source of heritable mutations is sperm; a man accumulates more and more mutations in his sperm as he ages.
 Hence, men delaying reproduction can affect human evolution.
-The accumulation of so many mutations in a short period of time could pose genetic problems for future human generations.

 A 2012 study led by Augustin Kong suggests that the number of de novo (new) mutations increases by about two per year of delayed reproduction by the father and that the total number of paternal mutations doubles every 16.5 years.

-Dependence on modern medicine itself is another evolutionary time bomb.
-For a long time, it has reduced the fatality of genetic defects and contagious diseases, allowing more and more humans to survive and reproduce, but it has also enabled maladaptive traits that would otherwise be culled to accumulate in the gene pool.
+For a long time, medicine has reduced the fatality of genetic defects and contagious diseases, allowing more and more humans to survive and reproduce, but it has also enabled maladaptive traits that would otherwise be culled to accumulate in the gene pool.
 This is not a problem as long as access to modern healthcare is maintained.
 But natural selective pressures will mount considerably if that is taken away.
 Nevertheless, dependence on medicine rather than genetic adaptations will likely be the driving force behind humanity's fight against diseases for the foreseeable future.
-Moreover, while the introduction of antibiotics initially reduced the mortality rates due to infectious diseases by significant amounts, abuse has led to the rise of antibiotic-resistant strains of bacteria, making many illnesses major causes of death once again.
+Moreover, while the introduction of antibiotics initially reduced the mortality rates due to infectious diseases by significant amounts, overuse has led to the rise of antibiotic-resistant strains of bacteria, making many illnesses major causes of death once again.

 Human jaws and teeth have been shrinking in proportion with the decrease in body size in the last 30,000 years as a result of new diets and technology.
 There are many individuals today who do not have enough space in their mouths for their third molars (or wisdom teeth) due to reduced jaw sizes.
 In the twentieth century, the trend toward smaller teeth appeared to have been slightly reversed due to the introduction of fluoride, which thickens dental enamel, thereby enlarging the teeth.